 |Face to face counselling:||Yes|

-London EC4 - availability on Mondays & Tuesdays for afternoon and evening appointments.
+London EC4 - availability for lunchtime, afternoon and evening appointments.

 Beckenham - availability during the week, Some early morning times available.

 |Employee Assistance Programme|